wise-emotions/mocka/README.md

 🐛 Known Issues
 ===============

-1. In the Editor section, while looking at an API detail, the headers and body are not disabled, even if you are not in editing mode
-2. You cannot add an API in the root workspace path
+1. You cannot add an API in the root workspace path
-3. You cannot add a folder from the Editor list
+2. You cannot add a folder from the Editor list
-4. The `RoundedBorderDropdown` used while editing an API in the Editor section, always start as grayed out (disabled like), even in editing mode
+3. The `RoundedBorderDropdown` used while editing an API in the Editor section, always start as grayed out (disabled like), even in editing mode (SwiftUI bug)
-5. Every time an API is added, or the refresh button is pressed, the list in the Editor section will be closed.
+4. Every time an API is added, or the refresh button is pressed, the list in the Editor section will be closed.
 The same thing happen when close and reopen the Editor section by pressing on any other section
-6. macOS Light mode is currently not supported
-7. The JSON formatter does not work in editing mode in the Editor section

 If you find other issues, please [open a bug report](https://github.com/wise-emotions/mocka/issues).